chickencoder/run/README.md

-> Draft 20:08 Sunday 1st July 2018
->
-> Written by Jesse Sibley

 Copyright (c) 2018 Jesse Sibley.
 All rights reserved.

 This document, along with the entire source code for the 'Run' project is licensed under the BSD-3-Clause License.
-See 'LICENSE' file for more details.
+See `LICENSE` file for more details.